Meet Our Instructors

 Dana St. George

-has taught Low Intermediate ESL at Greendell School since 1998.
-We learn listening, speaking, reading and writing skills and have lots of conversation practice.
+has taught Low Intermediate ESL at Greendell School since 1998 Students learn listening, speaking, reading and writing skills and have lots of conversation practice.
+She uses use a variety of teaching modalities, with a strong emphasis on practical communication, listening and speaking.

 has been showing students how to create their own Bath and Body products since 2004.
 She has studied soap making at the College of San Mateo Community Education, and De Anza College Community Education, as well as taking classes from Lori Nova of Point Richmond's Nova Studio.
 Lori holds a BA in Mass Communication from Cal State East Bay, an AA degree in Communications from Foothill College, and an AA degree in Accounting and a Certificate in Marketing Management from DeAnza College.
 She contributes to her own blog, "Homemade Bath Products," at http://homemadebathproducts.blogspot.com on a daily basis.
 Lori won third place for her bath bomb muffins at the 2006 San Mateo County Fair.